 #3.
 Try Carb-ups

-Another change you can try is to incorporate carb-up practice into your meal plans.
+Another keto plateau breaker you can try is to incorporate carb-up practice into your meal plans.

 Carb ups or carb refeeds can be a useful way to shock your body and break through the plateau.
 Since you have been eating in a certain way, a carb refeed breaks the cycle.
 This sudden increase in carbs gives your body a boost in leptin (a “satiety hormone” that helps regulate energy balance by inhibiting hunger).